SnapperGPS/snappergps-accelerometer-daughterboard/README.md

 ## Files

-* `SnapperGPS-Accelerometer.brd`: PCB layout file for the daughterboard.
+* `accelerometer-daughterboard.brd`: PCB layout file for the daughterboard.
 Created with Autodesk Eagle.
-* `SnapperGPS-Accelerometer.sch`: Schematic file for the daughterboard.
+* `accelerometer-daughterboard`: Schematic file for the daughterboard.
 Created with Autodesk Eagle.
 * `CAMOutputs`: Gerber files and drill file for manufacturing the daughterboard.

 ## Manufacturing